facebookresearch/InterHand2.6M/README.md

 ## Introduction
 * This repo is official **[PyTorch](https://pytorch.org)** implementation of **[InterHand2.6M: A Dataset and Baseline for 3D Interacting Hand Pose Estimation from a Single RGB Image (ECCV 2020)](https://arxiv.org/abs/2008.09309)**.
 * Our **InterHand2.6M dataset** is the first large-scale real-captured dataset with **accurate GT 3D interacting hand poses**.
+* Videos of MANO fittings (only two hands) from the 30 fps split are available in [here](https://drive.google.com/drive/folders/1HZZy9pIiJcyIkmYQzCvg6i0RxCog-Usp?usp=share_link).

 <p align="middle">
     <img src="assets/teaser.gif", width="780" height="160">